-- Increasing student population is exceeding capacity of many schools without comprehensive redistricting and other tools that will address overcapacity at some schools and the available 10,326 open seats. - Opioid epidemic: 855 overdoses in 2019 compared to 401 in 2014. - Emerging diseases: including coronavirus. - Lack of park and recreation facilities in parts of the County, including Ferndale-Brooklyn Park, Laurel-Maryland City, North of Fort Meade, Glen Burnie, Waugh Chapel, and Annapolis-Parole. - · Limited public water access
+- Aging population: Number of adults over 65 years old will increase by approximately 40% from 91,000 in 2020 to 129,000 in 2040. - Increasing racial and ethnic diversity of population with African Americans, Latinos, and Asian / Pacific Islanders composing approximately 30% of the County's population in 2020 to 40% of the population in 2040. - Increasing student population is exceeding capacity of many schools without comprehensive redistricting and other tools that will address overcapacity at some schools and the available 10,326 open seats. - Opioid epidemic: 855 overdoses in 2019 compared to 401 in 2014. - Emerging diseases: including coronavirus. - Lack of park and recreation facilities in parts of the County, including Ferndale-Brooklyn Park, Laurel-Maryland City, North of Fort Meade, Glen Burnie, Waugh Chapel, and Annapolis-Parole.

-- Tailoring public services to meet the needs of an increasingly diverse population. - Expanding and improving programs to meet growing needs of seniors and people with disabilities. - Developing programs, facilities, and infrastructure to support aging in place. - Improving the behavioral health care coordination system. - Redistricting and making Improvements to educational facilities and programs to meet growing and changing student population. - Expanding on the 12,000 acres of parks and natural resources areas managed by Anne Arundel County. - Increase public water access, adding to the two County-owned public boat ramps and 22 car-top launches. - Adapting County community facility policies and programs to address the County's shifting demographics.
+- Tailoring public services to meet the needs of an increasingly diverse population. - Expanding and improving programs to meet growing needs of seniors and people with disabilities. - Developing programs, facilities, and infrastructure to support aging in place. - Improving the behavioral health care coordination system. - Redistricting and making Improvements to educational facilities and programs to meet growing and changing student population. - Expanding on the 12,000 acres of parks and natural resources areas managed by Anne Arundel County.